eschaefer/personal-website-astro/src/content/blog/2014-05-22-randomize-mac-address-on-boot.md

 ---
-title: 'How to Spoof a (Valid) Random MAC Address on Bootup'
+title: "How to Spoof a (Valid) Random MAC Address on Bootup"
 tags: [scripts, snippets]
 description: A quick and dirty way to spoof a random MAC address on bootup.
-pubDate: 'May 22 2014'
+pubDate: "May 22 2014"
 ---

 **Updated for Yosemite 10.10.4**